ncsurobotics/DEPRECATED-acoustics-2016/README.md

      vim ~/.bashrc #Append "export LD_LIBRARY_PATH=/usr/local/lib" to end of file source ~/.bashrc

+**Make a cron job for acoustics terminal**
+Doing this will get the BBB to run `acoustics_terminal.py` at startup.
+With the FT232RL connected and every thing, getting seawolf to communicate with acoustics is only a matter of sending commands out of seawolf's USB port.
+There will be no ssh/login overhead.
+To get this to work, simply type

+    crontab -e
+    ## to end of file, replacing <path_to_proj_dir> with the path to
+    ## this very directory
+    sudo reboot #For the changes to take effect

+then append then append the following to the end of the text file.

+@reboot python <path_to_proj_dir>/host_communication/test/acoustics_echoterm &

+Replacing <path_to_proj_dir> with the path to this very directory

-After all this, you are totally ready to run the the pinger_finder software.
+After all this, you are totally ready to run the the `pinger_finder` software.
 Instructions for how to do this are at the top.